cap10tech/logbooking-template/examples/postgresql-install.md

 [2025-02-27T14:23:11.008Z] INFO: Retrying connection in 5000ms...
 ```

-> **I wonder if** the issue stems from a misconfiguration in your environment variables—double-check that the `DB_PASSWORD` matches the password set during the schema creation (i.e., "appsecret").
+> **I wonder if** the issue stems from a misconfiguration in your environment variables, double-check that the `DB_PASSWORD` matches the password set during the schema creation (i.e., "appsecret").